Jappes0815/ML4B/index.md

 # Methodology

 We used Latent Dirichlet allocation (LDA) as topic modeling algorithm to process our data.
 It learns a sets of words that seem to occur together in documents.
 Those sets are described as topics, which can appear multinominal in documents.
-The model uses the observed documents and words to infer the hidden topic structure, creating per-document topic distributions, P(topic|document), and per-topic word distributions, P(word|topic).
+The model uses the observed documents and words to infer the hidden topic structure, creating per-document topic distributions, P(topic/document), and per-topic word distributions, P(word/topic).

 # Evaluation